hamukazu/lets-get-arrested/README.md

 # Lets-get-arrested project

-In Japan, a schoolgirl was caught by the police for writing an endeless loop of aleart in JavaScript like this:
+In Japan, a schoolgirl was caught by the police for writing an endeless loop of alert in JavaScript like this:

         while (1) {
           aleart("!");